-Tom Gordon-Hecker, Ph.D., is currently a postdoctoral student at the Jerusalem School of Business Administration, the Hebrew University.
+Tom Gordon-Hecker, Ph.D., is currently a faculty member at the Department of Management in Ben-Gurion University.
+He was a postdoctoral student at the Jerusalem School of Business Administration, the Hebrew University.
 Dr. Tom graduated from Ben-Gurion University of the Negev with a B.A. in Psychology and Cognitive science, an M.A. in Social Psychology and a Ph.D. in Psychology.
 Tom has mostly been working on two main lines of research - Allocation decisions and Behavioral ethics.
 In his research, Tom studies how people make decisions under conflicting interests, such as a desire to maintain equity and the desire to maximize efficiency or the desire to increase one's payoff and a desire to act morally.
 Tom has been studying how decreasing one's responsibility for the outcome generation can assist in promoting efficient resource allocations, how allocation preferences change as a function of the resources being allocated, and how people misuse and misinterpret available information in order to justify their wrongdoings.
 Tom is also interested in dual-system theories, moral psychology, and employment of process-tracing techniques as an unobtrusive way to measure thinking processes underlying people's decisions.